havu73/hackathonBio/README.md

 # 2. Problem Statement
 The increasing prevalence of antibiotic-resistant bacteria is a global health concern.
 Current antibiotics are becoming less effective, and there is an urgent need for novel therapeutic solutions.
 Phage therapy offers a promising alternative by using viruses that specifically target and kill bacteria.
 However, identifying the right phage for a given bacterial strain remains challenging.
 PhageBook aims to address this by predicting phage-bacteria host interactions.

-# 3. Approach

-# 4. Data Collection and Processing
+# 3. Data Collection and Processing
 We used several publicly available datasets for phage-host pairs.
 Key steps in data collection and processing include:
 Phage and Bacterial Data: We collected four experimentally validated datasets (PhagesDB, Klebsiella, Vibrio, and E. coli) and one with predicted pairs (PhageScope).